Tattoo Pain Chart

 What is a Tattoo Pain Chart?

-How To Use the Tattoo Pain Chart
+How to use the Tattoo Pain Chart

-Step One.
-Access and Download the Template
+Step 1: Access and download the template

 Access and download a digital and printable copy of the “Tattoo Pain Charts” template by doing either of the following:

-Step Three.
-Fill Out the Template
+Step 3: Fill out the template

-Make the most out of the template using the space at the bottom.
-Your client can write down your tattoo location recommendation below so they don’t forget, or you can write down examination results of the patient’s skin should they express concerns about a possible infection.
+Alternatively, you can write down examination results of the patient's skin should they express concerns about a possible infection.

 Don't forget to securely store the template in a secure location or on Carepatron for access by relevant parties, especially if the notes section has sensitive information on the patient.

-Step Five.
-Proceed with the Next Steps
+Step 5: Proceed with the next steps

 Proceeding with the following steps may be wishing your patient well during their tattoo appointment or prescribing a treatment plan if they have an infection.

-This template is designed to be used by both the client and medical professionals who specialize in skin, like a dermatologist.
-In case you need ideas of the situations or circumstances when to use our template, we’ve provided a list of samples below:
+This template is designed to be used by both the patient and medical professionals who specialize in skin, like a dermatologist.
+In case you need ideas of the situations or circumstances when to use our template, we've provided a list of samples below:

-Easy to Use and Understand
+Easy to use and understand

 The template only has two sections - the diagram and the notes - and no instructions.
 This makes it easier to use and understand because it's ultimately up to the client/practitioner how they will make the most out of the template.